emilianoyoung/ai/_posts/_archive/2019-12-17-wechat-had-a-translation-glitch-with-the-canadian-flag-that-seems-almost-subversive.md

 ---
 category: news
 title: "WeChat had a translation glitch with the Canadian flag that seems almost subversive"
-excerpt: "who identifies himself as a doctoral student of machine learning at the University of Waterloo, could be because the underlying programming relies on neural networks, so-called because they use algorithms that try to pick up relationships in data, mimicking the human brain.
-So the translation app would draw associations between the flag ..."
+excerpt: "who identifies himself as a doctoral student of machine learning at Canada’s University of Waterloo, could be because the underlying programming relies on neural networks, so-called because they use algorithms that try to pick up relationships in data, mimicking the human brain.
+So the translation app could be drawing associations between the ..."
 publishedDateTime: 2019-12-17T07:55:00Z
 sourceUrl: https://qz.com/1770120/wechat-translates-canadian-flag-emoji-as-hes-in-prison/
 ampUrl: https://qz.com/1770120/wechat-translates-canadian-flag-emoji-as-hes-in-prison/amp/